Kazakhstan Horse Trek

 (This is an exploratory trip)

-- 10 Jun - 26 Jun 2017 In 2017 we are waiting for the snow to melt so the passes are passable and the spring flowers are blooming (we had a little too much snow on our first trek of 2016).
-Update Feb 2017: Come on people, if you want to be amongst the first travellers to experience this amazing country, get in touch now!
+In 2019 we are waiting for the snow to melt so the passes are passable and the spring flowers are blooming (sometimes there is a little too much snow earlier in the season).

-- 25 Jul - 10 Aug 2017 Summer is peaking, and the countryside is a hive of activity as local people bring in the hay.
+Summer is peaking, and the countryside is a hive of activity as local people bring in the hay.
 Very nice of them to cut the grass to create perfect galloping meadows.
-Update February 2017: This is a guaranteed departure.
-Join Julia, Elke, Jenny, Anna, and Lisa in Kazakhstan.
-Come on guys, you can't let the ladies have all the fun!

-After the success of our first trek in 2015, we returned to the far east of Kazakhstan in 2016, a beautiful and rarely visited region of forests, lakes and high mountains.
+In 2019 we will be returning to the far east of Kazakhstan, a beautiful and rarely visited region of forests, lakes and high mountains.
 Close to the Russian and Chinese borders, this remote wilderness area is best explored by riding and using pack horses.
 Perfect for a Zavkhan Trekking expedition.

 We will once again be working closely with Amangul, our trip manager in the Altai region of Mongolia, who is ethnically Kazakh.
 Having established the right connections with local officials we are now in the perfect position to pioneer ecotourism in the area, with your help.

-Our 2015 and 2016 treks showed us the amazing potential for horse trekking in this region, but we really only scratched the surface.
-In 2017 we will be loading up the pack-horses and venturing further in to the vast wilderness of Katon-Karagay National Park.
+Several previous treks showed us the amazing potential for horse trekking in this region, but we have really only scratched the surface.
+In 2019 we will be loading up the pack-horses and venturing further in to the vast wilderness of Katon-Karagay National Park.
 These treks are most definitely still exploratory, so you do need to be prepared for adventure!

 For an overview of Kazakhstan: http://www.lonelyplanet.com/kazakhstan